Built-in Functions

 returns a section of a string, from a starting

-position up to an optional end position .
+position up to an optional end position.

-So if the input data said:
+If the input data said:

 All work and no play makes jack a dull boy